Luderio/javascript-data-structures/README.md

 # :page_with_curl: javascript-data-structures

 _This repository stores the code that I wrote while studying Data Structures in JavaScript.
 The data structures included in this repositories are the common data structures that is being used during technical interviews.
-I've written a manual implementation of each data structures to help better understand how each datat structures worked_
+I've written a manual implementation of each data structures to help better understand how each data structures worked_

 ## :memo: List of Contents